wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/enhance-power-virtual-agent-bots/includes/4-create-topics-content.md

 ## Extract content from webpages

-The three main steps for auto-creating topics are:
+The three main steps for autocreating topics are:

 1. Extract content from existing FAQ or support pages.